JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

 1. Create two pointers, a left (slow) and a right (fast)
 2. Create a "best score found so far."
 If you're minimizing, make this a big value.
 If you're maximizing, make it a small value.
 3. Create your supporting data structures to track when you've found a valid substring.
-4. Create a `while right < len(input_string)`
+4. Create a `while right < len(input_string)`.
+Note that you may need extra conditionals to handle edge cases for when `right` is at the end, but you stil have a candidate substring to process.
+See the code below for this.
-     5. Update your supporting data structure and increment `right`
+     5. **If you do not have a candidate substring**: increment `right` and update your data structure.
-     6. If your data structure tells you that you have a new candidate substring, increment left until your string is invalid.
+     6. **If you do have a candidate substring**: increment `left` to chop of unecessary letters while updating your data structure.
-     7. We now have a minimized substring that fulfills our condition!
-Update your best score if you now have a smaller string than those found previously.
+     7. Update your best score if you now have a smaller string than those found previously.

 This is by far the trickiest one to remember.
 But if you read over this guide _and_ solve a few problems yourself, you'll find that it becomes quite easy to re-implement.
 Once again in Python: